audiotool/manual/manuals/plugins/synthesizer/heisenberg.rst

     on what is selected).
 If the semitone is set to a value of 0 the frequency of the incoming note will not change.
 If the semitone value is set to 1 the operator will play the note 1 semitone higher than the incoming note.
-If ratio is selected the inputed values will multiply or divide the frequency of the incoming note.
+If ratio is selected the inputted values will multiply or divide the frequency of the incoming note.
 If the ratio is set to 1 then the frequency of the incoming note will not change, if the ratio is set to 2 then the operator will play the the